One of the most vexing questions in retirement boils down to this: Should I take Social Security early, or should I wait?

-- “7 Reasons You Should Not Claim Social Security Early“
+- “7 Reasons Not to Take Social Security at Age 62“

-- “5 Reasons You Should Claim Social Security ASAP“
+- “5 Times When It’s Smart to Claim Social Security Early“

 While some people wait until full retirement age or later to file for their benefits, many others take Social Security as soon as they can get it — which is age 62 in most cases.

-Both men and women who file for Social Security at age 62 are more likely to fall into one of the following groups, compared with people who claim benefits later, according to a recent report from the nonprofit research organization Rand Corp., sponsored by AARP.
+Both men and women who file for Social Security at age 62 are more likely to fall into one of the following groups, compared with people who claim benefits later, according to a report issued earlier this year by the nonprofit research organization Rand Corp., sponsored by AARP.

 The report is based on data from the University of Michigan Health and Retirement Study spanning from 1992 to 2016.